Should I Quit Homeschooling?

 You might need to get a little creative!
 Ask yourself these questions:

-• Can anyone help you by taking them to places, libraries, museums, play dates?
+• Can anyone help you by taking them to places, libraries, museums, and play dates?

-• Is there a way to change your work hours so you can make those local activities?
+• Is there a way to change your work hours so you can do those local activities?

 • Can you invite their friends to your house?